fjadidi2001/PythonLearning/selection_decisions.md

 In Python, making selection decisions typically involves using conditional statements such as `if`, `elif`, and `else`.
 These constructs allow your program to execute different blocks of code based on certain conditions.

-Here's a basic overview of how selection works in Python:

 ### Basic Syntax

 1. **If Statement**: This checks a condition and executes a block of code if the condition is `True`.